I am praying for my Christian friends who are going through a difficult time right now. May God bless them and give them strength during their trials.

 It was.
 The reason is I neglected my time with the Lord.

-Fumes is what I was running on and it showed.
+Fumes are what I was running on and it showed.

 I became unraveled.
 When you don’t “abide in the Lord, you become spiritually weakened.
 The enemy is able to pounce on you and depression is often the result.